YichenWu11/YichenWu11/README.md

 ---

-- 📖 A Computer Science Rookie
+- 📖 A Computer Science Novices
 - 🎮 Interested in Game Engine and Computer Graphics
 - 📧 Reach Me : yichenwu11@outlook.com
 - 🥇 The early bird catches the worm